Matthew530419/git-manual/README_git-manual.md

   `echo build/*.log > .gitignore`: ignore all files with ".log" extension on "build" subdirectory.
 - `git add <file>`: moving file from untracked on working directory to staging area. `git add *` or `git add .` means all file move.
 - `git commit -m "message"`: The file would be commited with message and hashcode.
+- `git commit --amend -m "message1"`: Commit message would be changed to message1 with same hashcode.
+It's possible on not connection with server.
+- `git commit --amend`: If you fix only sentences in file keeping commit message, use this code after applying changes to staging area.
+It's possible on not connection with server.
 - `git rm --cached <file>`: moving file from staging area to untracked on working directory.
 - `start .git`: open folder of named ".git" on window OS.
 If Mac OS, use `open .git`.
 - `git clean -fd`: Remove untracked files on working directory.